 Science and policy must work together to achieve a sustainable future for humanity.

-Prof. Dr. Yoshihide Wada is the Program Director of the IIASA Biodiversity and Natural Resources (BNR) Program.
-Additionally, he holds a joint appointment as a Chair Professor of Global Water and Food Security at the Department of Physical Geography, Faculty of Geosciences, Utrecht University, The Netherlands.
+Yoshihide Wada is a principal research scholar in the Water Security Research Group of the IIASA Biodiversity and Natural Resources (BNR) Program.
+Additionally, he holds joint appointments as a Chair Professor of Global Water and Food Security at the Department of Physical Geography, Faculty of Geosciences, Utrecht University, The Netherlands, and Professor of the Climate and Livability Initiative at King Abdullah University of Science and Technology (KAUST), Saudi Arabia.

-He currently leads and coordinates strategic science development at the program and his current research projects include a global assessment of sustainable solutions achieving SDGs under socioeconomic and climate change and increasing water scarcity, the Water Futures and Solutions (WFaS) initiative, the inter-sectoral climate change impacts assessments (ISIpedia), supporting risk assessment and adaptation at multiple spatial scales (COMICC), the European Climate Prediction system (EUCP) and Food-water-energy for Urban Sustainable Environments (FUSE).
+At IIASA, he led and coordinated strategic science development in the former Water Program and in the BNR Program respectively.
+His research projects include a global assessment of sustainable solutions for achieving the Sustainable Development Goals (SDGs) under socioeconomic and climate change and increasing water scarcity, the Water Futures and Solutions (WFaS) initiative, the inter-sectoral climate change impacts assessments (ISIpedia), supporting risk assessment and adaptation at multiple spatial scales (COMICC), the European Climate Prediction system (EUCP), and Food-water-energy for Urban Sustainable Environments (FUSE).

-He has been the recipient of the Horton (Hydrology) Research Grant by the American Geophysical Union (AGU; 2012), European Geoscience Union (EGU) Arne Richter Award for Outstanding Early Career Scientists (2018) as well as American Geophysical Union (AGU) Hydrologic Science Early Career Award (2018).
-He has also been awarded the prestigious Hydrological Award from the Dutch Hydrological Society (NHV; 2017), the NICE STEP (NISTEP) Award from Ministry of Education, Culture, Sports, Science and Technology of Japan (MEXT) and National Institute of Science and Technology Policy (2017), and the Young Scientist Prize from the MEXT (2018).
+He has been the recipient of the Horton (Hydrology) Research Grant by the American Geophysical Union (AGU; 2012), the European Geoscience Union (EGU) Arne Richter Award for Outstanding Early Career Scientists (2018), as well as the American Geophysical Union (AGU) Hydrologic Science Early Career Award (2018).
+He has also been awarded the prestigious Hydrological Award from the Dutch Hydrological Society (NHV; 2017), the NICE STEP (NISTEP) Award from the Ministry of Education, Culture, Sports, Science and Technology of Japan (MEXT) and the National Institute of Science and Technology Policy (2017), and the Young Scientist Prize from the MEXT (2018).

-Prof. Dr. Wada has been invited to over 220 conferences worldwide.
-He is an (associate) editor of Water Resources Research (AGU), Environmental Research Communications (ERC), One Earth (Cell Press) and Hydrological Research Letters.
-Prof. Dr. Wada has (co)authored about 230 publications, 150 of which appeared in international peer-reviewed journals.
-The citation of these peer-reviewed papers exceeds 2300 each year.
+Wada has been invited to over 220 conferences worldwide.
+He is an (associate) editor of the journals Water Resources Research (AGU), Environmental Research Communications (ERC), One Earth (Cell Press), and Hydrological Research Letters.
+He has (co)authored about 300 publications, 200 of which appeared in international peer-reviewed journals.
+The citations of these peer-reviewed papers exceed 6500 each year.
 He has been selected as a highly cited researcher (top 1%) by Web of Science/Scopus.

 International Institute for Applied Systems Analysis (IIASA)